crnimajkic/Social-Network-express/README.md

 # Social-Network-express

 This is my repository for a project I made to show of my frontend skills and understanding of the backend.
-Communication to the database and backend API was enabled by using [mockAPI](https://mockapi.io/) platform, but serving of the pages are made using express.
-Project was done using OOP, and no React or EJS.
+Communication to the database and backend API was enabled by using the [mockAPI](https://mockapi.io/) platform, but the serving of the pages is made using express.
+The project was done using OOP, and no React or EJS.

 ## This app is completely usable SOCIAL NETWORK with fitures such ass specific login, editing username and pasword, creating posts, commenting and liking posts.